bclover/real-world-functional-programming-book/part4/curry.md

 const whoDat = (name, song) => {
     console.log("name is:", name)
+    // song is a function, whatever you
+    // pass in, this function will call it
+    // with no arguments
     song()
 }

 whoDat(name, singSong)
+// name is: Jesse
+// 🎶 Copy Pasta Coding 🎶
+// ... for the win.
 ```

 Note whether we pass a function a `String` or a `Function`, it's cool with either.
 Same goes for return values: